solo-io/gloo/docs/content/guides/graphql/resolver_config.md

 description: Manually configure resolvers and schema for your GraphQL API.
 ---

 You can deploy your own GraphQL API, which might not leverage automatic service discovery and registration.
-To manually configure GraphQL resolvers, you create a Gloo Edge GraphQL API CRD.
+To manually configure GraphQL resolvers, you create a Gloo Gateway GraphQL API CRD.

 The following sections describe the configuration for local or remote query resolution, schema definitions for the types of data to return to GraphQL queries, and an in-depth example.

 ## Define REST and gRPC resolvers for local execution

 If your upstream does not define GraphQL resolvers, you can define resolvers in your `GraphQLApi` resource.
-In this case, Gloo Edge uses _local execution_, which means the Envoy server executes GraphQL queries locally by using the defined resolvers.
+In this case, Gloo Gateway uses _local execution_, which means the Envoy server executes GraphQL queries locally by using the defined resolvers.
 Then, it proxies the executed requests to the upstreams that provide the data requested in the queries.

 ### REST resolvers